amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

   - Programming
   - Data Structures and Algorithms (DSA)
 date: 2018-04-05 16:10:09
+updated: 2019-04-02 15:16:53
 ---

 # Summary

 We are going to learn the top algorithm's running time that every developer should be familiar with.
 Knowing these time complexities will help you to assess if your code will scale.
 Also, it's handy to compare different solutions for the same problem.
-At the end, you would be able to estimate which one will perform better.
+By the end, you would be able to eyeball different implementations and know which one will perform better.

 <!-- more -->

 In the [previous post](/blog/2018/04/04/how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial/), we saw how Alan Turing saved millions of lives with an optimized algorithm.
 In most cases, faster algorithms can save you time, money and enabled new technology.
-So, this is a paramount to know how to measure algorithms performance.
+So, this is paramount to know how to measure algorithms performance.

 To recap **time complexity** estimates how an algorithm performs regardless kind of machine it runs on.
 You can get the time complexity by "counting" the number of operations performed by your code.
 This time complexity is defined as a function of the input size `n` using Big-O notation. `n` indicates the magnitude of the input while O is the growth rate function.